 The Soft Clip mode, using only the Front Wave, applies a soft clip on the signal, whose strength depends on the Shape parameter.

-Finally you can bring to the Prologue an innovative waveshaping engine that is unheard of in traditional synths.
+Finally you can bring to the prologue and minilogue xd an innovative waveshaping engine that is unheard of in traditional synths.
 Create an infinite amount of wave shapes.

 Gift a fresh perspective to your creative process.